StarReach/Pluto-Web/CONTRIBUTING.md

 # Code of Conduct

-We appreciate if all the contributions to follow the [`CODE_OF_CONDUCT`](./CODE_OF_CONDUCT.md) to help us build a better community!
+We appreciate if all the contributions follow the [CODE_OF_CONDUCT](./CODE_OF_CONDUCT.md) to help us build a better community!

 > [!NOTE]
 > If you like this repository and our work, then why not star our repository to show support?

-Once again we thank everyone who have contributed to this project so far and we also appreciate the ones who will contribute to this project in the future!
+Once again we thank everyone who has contributed to this project so far and we also appreciate the ones who will contribute to this project in the future!